prernashukla/BikeSharingCaseStudy/README.md

 How well those variables describe the bike demands
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
-- Rentals in the year 2019 is more than 2018
-- There is incremental growth from Jan till Sept but afterwards it is decreasing.
-Highest cnt is in Sept and Jan have least cnt
-- It is clear that highest demand is in fall and sping season have least value of cnt.
-Summer and winter have moderate cnt value
-- During holiday there is less cnt value that means less demand of rental bikes

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->